 Peter is slick with the ladies.
 He has proved he can juggle wives, lives and emotions.
 But when Tina girded herself for battle, Peter didn’t stand a chance.
 Tina has nothing to lose.
 She had already lost Peter, so one final surge would either leave her exactly in the same position or would win her the prize.

 She started her preparations at Audrey’s salon.
 ‘Give me the works’ was her instruction, and I could hear the bell toll for Peter and his marriage.
 It was the first time that I can remember someone coming out of Audrey’s actually looking different than when she went in.
 Looking good, with armour of make-up and hair mousse in place, Tina sought her quarry.

 If Carla had been at the Rovers, she would have known something was up with Tina.
 If Tracy had seen Tina and witnessed her interaction with Peter and their mutual disappearance out back, she likely would have detected something amiss.
 But alas, no woman with her radar up was there and paying attention.
-Steve should have known but he, like Peter, fails to see the nuances of female wiliness and is just as likely to fall into the trap.
+Steve should have known.
+But, like Peter, he fails to see the nuances of female wiliness.
+Like Peter, he is just as likely to fall into the trap.

 And so of course Peter went to Tina’s place.
 He did not need to, should have known that doing so was the stupidest thing he could possibly do.
 But I think he had the best intentions, to tell her he planned to stay with Carla and Carla only.
 Probably he had a bit of cockiness about it too: he knows how to handle women.
 He can pick them up and he can let them go and do both with style and grace.